liwinkler0/PHYS200_lab/Lab04/LAB04_B.md

     how the graph(s) support your conclusion that you did air drag correctly.
 -   Report the time of flight you obtained for the rocket.
+-   Include a drawing of your design for the rocket you will build.